greglook/merkle-db/doc/design.md

 partition.

-Unlike the internal nodes, partitions may contain significantly more entries than the index tree's branching factor.
+Unlike the internal nodes, partitions may contain significantly more entries than the index tree's fan-out.
 When partitions grow above this limit, they are split into two smaller partitions to enable better parallelism when processing the table.

 Tables may define _families_ of fields which are often accessed together, as a storage optimization for queries.
 Each family of fields will be written in